 ½ cup water (may need an additional tablespoon or two of water)

 1 tsp salt

-2. Taste and adjust seasonings (more lemon juice? more miso? more salt?).
-Use in your favorite vegan recipes, like in vegan lasagna, Vegan Tortellini with Almond Ricotta, Creamy Polenta and Roasted Vegetables or Sicilian Eggplant Crostini.
+3. Taste the nut ricotta and adjust seasonings (more lemon juice? more miso? more salt?).
+Use in your favorite vegan recipes, like vegan lasagna and more.
 Yum!